AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 >[!NOTE]
 >
->If you are using [!DNL DBvisualizer], after you create or delete a table, refresh the database connection so that the table's metadata cache is refreshed.
+>If you are using [!DNL DbVisualizer], after you create or delete a table, refresh the database connection so that the table's metadata cache is refreshed.
 Data Distiller does not push out metadata updates.

 The results are shown in the table below: